-International Financial Reporting Standards ("IFRS") have replaced Canadian Generally Accepted Accounting Principles ("GAAP") for the preparation of financial statements of Canadian publicly accountable enterprises with fiscal years beginning on or after January 1, 2011.
+International Financial Reporting Standards ("IFRS") have replaced Canadian Generally Accepted Accounting Principles ("GAAP") for the preparation of financial statements of Canadian publicly accountable enterprises.
 Therefore, IFRS apply for the purposes of this Guideline.

-Autorité des marchés financiers., Capital Adequacy Guideline., February 2025.
+8 Autorité des marchés financiers, Capital Adequacy Guideline, February 2025.

-11 For the purposes of this Guideline, "financial group" refers to any group of legal persons composed of a parent company (financial institution or holding company) and legal persons affiliated therewith.
+9 For the purposes of this Guideline, "financial group" refers to any group of legal persons composed of a parent company (financial institution or holding company) and legal persons affiliated therewith.